justinjordan/Muticons/README.md

-# Mutate
+# Muticon
 An easy to use library for creating animated buttons, or "material" buttons as the cool kids are calling it.

 ## Usage:

-To start, you must include the Mutate CSS and JS files.
+To start, you must include the Muticon CSS and JS files.
 Next, create an element and give it the `mut` class.
 To assign an icon, add a second class that starts with `mut-` followed by the name of the icon.
 For example, if you'd like to make the classic "hamburger" mobile navigation button, use this markup:

 ```html
 <button type="button" class="mut mut-bars"></button>